- The inclusion of REITs in a retirement portfolio boosts returns and reduces risks.

 The figure below summarizes the optimal allocation of U.S. REITs in a retirement portfolio for workers with different retirement horizons.

-- REIT allocations range from 13.5% of the portfolio for a young worker with 40 years to retirement to nearly 8% for an investor near retirement age.
+- REIT allocations range from 15.3% of the portfolio for a young worker with 40 years to retirement to over 10% for an investor near retirement age.

-- The REIT allocation declines along with other equities throughout retirement, but remains just over 5% for an investor 10 years into retirement.
+- The REIT allocation declines along with other equities throughout retirement but remains over 6% for an investor nearly 10 years into retirement.

 REIT Attributes: High and Stable Income, Long-term Capital Appreciation, Diversification and Inflation Protection